masher92/UKCP18/CatchmentAnalysis/CreateSyntheticRainfallEvents/ReadMe.md

 This sensitivity will be tested using a 2D flood model, built in Hec-Ras, which covers the Lin Dyke catchment in east Leeds.
 The model takes a rainfall input and simulates the movement of this water overland, according to a topographic profile, defined in a Digital Elevation Model.
 This rainfall input is in the format of a design storm hyetograph which represents the distribution of rainfall intensity over time.

-The standard process for deriving a design storm hyetograph is to use the FEH DDF model to estimate the design rainfall depth (in mm) for the required duration and return period for the 1km grid cell within which the catchment being modelled is found, and then to convert this rainfall depth, using ReFH2 software, into a design rainfall hyetograph at the required time step.
+The standard process for deriving a design storm hyetograph is to use the FEH DDF model to estimate the design rainfall depth (in mm) for the required duration and return period for catchment being modelled, and then to convert this rainfall depth, using ReFH2 software, into a design rainfall hyetograph at the required time step.

 ReFH2 uses the FSR 75% winter and 50% summer design storm profiles to translate rainfall depths into hyetographs.
 These profiles are symmetrical and single peaked, with a slow build up and gradual decay (info on specification here: https://tinyurl.com/39jnvu8n).
 The profiles are consistent for different durations and locations.